aspectron/sia-cluster/README.md

 * MongoDb - https://www.mongodb.com/download-center
 * Git for Windows - https://git-for-windows.github.io/

+After MongoDb installation you must **create `C:\data\db` folder**.
+(Alternatively you can run `mongod --dbpath xxx` to specify an alternate location).
+Once installed, you must run MongoDb executable that is typically located at `"C:\Program Files\MongoDB\Server\3.0\bin\mongod.exe"`.

+Following this, you can proceed with installation of Sia Cluster.
 Run the following from command line:
 ```
 npm install bower -g
 mkdir sia